TPaige98/CapFight-Capstone-Project/README.md

 -- CapstoneProject includes all of the assets, project settings, and packages -- Diagrams and Resources includes all diagrams created and resources used for the project

+-- To access the game through WebGL, please follow this link: https://tpaige98.github.io/CapFight-Capstone-Project/

 -- Directions --
 - Click Play to Start the Game